wmarcinkInt/GramineTest/Documentation/index.rst

 data in the enclave against privileged software attacks and against physical attacks on the hardware off the CPU package (e.g., cold-boot attacks on RAM).
-Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.
+Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment. this is a test

 .. link-button:: https://example.com